 War Remnants Museum

-Currently, the War Remnants Museum is displaying a lot of documents, artefacts as well as real and vivid images about the period of the war against aggression and the consequences it left on the country and Vietnamese.
-It can be said the War Remnants Museum is the historical museum that leaves the most emotions for visitors.
-What is displayed in the museum reflects too faithfully the image of Vietnam during the colonial period.
-With more than 20,000 photos, artefacts and films are kept, in which artefacts such as the “tiger cage”, and the Viet Minh guillotine killing machine show the cruelty of war.
-There are also many other impressive artefacts such as Agent Orange.
+Currently, the War Remnants Museum is displaying a lot of documents, artefacts, as well as real and vivid images about the period of the war against aggression and the consequences it left on the country and the Vietnamese.
+The War Remnants Museum is a historical museum that evokes the strongest emotions in visitors.
+What is displayed in the museum reflects the colonial-era image of Vietnam too faithfully.
+With more than 20,000 photos, artefacts, and films are kept, in which artefacts such as the “tiger cage”, and the Viet Minh guillotine killing machine show the cruelty of war.
+There are also many other impressive artefacts, such as Agent Orange.

-On the yard outside of the building, there are tanks, planes, helicopters, cannons, etc., which were once fought in the air to repel the US.
+On the yard outside of the building, there are tanks, planes, helicopters, cannons, etc., which were once used in the air to repel the US.

 - Address: 28 Vo Van Tan Street, Xuan Hoa Ward.